Temde-Leuchten Pendant Lamp

 Manufacturer: Theodor Müller & Co.
 Temde-Werk, Detmold, Germany.

-Other versions: Made in different colours.
+Other versions: This Temde-Leuchten pendant lamp exists in several colours.
 Also produced for a rail mechanism.

 Model number: 706 – 784.

-Temde-Leuchten and Temde AG was a German-Swiss manufacturer of lighting fixtures, headquartered in Detmold (North Rhine-Westphalia) and subsidiary in Sevelen, in the canton of St. Gallen in Switserland.
+Temde-Leuchten and Temde AG was a German-Swiss manufacturer of lighting fixtures, headquartered in Detmold (North Rhine-Westphalia) and subsidiary in Sevelen, in the canton of St. Gallen in Switzerland.

 Fritz Müller (1889-1964), son of a furniture maker from Lipperland founded the firm in 1911 under the Temde company, abbreviated by Theodor Müller, father of the company founder.